chilli007123/Dissertation/Proposal.md

 These viruses will be created by using various readily available tools online and also by original python code create by myself.
 As different viruses will be given to the machine I expect that most will be detected but some will fly under the radar of the antivirus.
 Hence my results will be drawn as a percentage of viruses that were detected, and the ones that escaped detection will be discussed as to why they succeeded in not being detected.
-Additionally, certain evasion techniques may help avoid detecion, but also effect the execution of the virus (THIS NEEDS BETTER WORDS)
+Additionally, certain evasion techniques may help avoid detection, but unfortunately leave the virus broken due to being encoded or mangled too harshly.
 After drawing these results I’ll be able to suggest techniques that could be implemented to further protect machines, or if I’m unable to produce a virus that evaded Windows defender then ill discuss the potential reasons why it was detected.

 ## Audience and Motivation: